thuutien/USPSReport/README.md

-# USPSReport will generate pse file from USPS to excel file.
+# USPSReport will generate pse files from USPS EVS report to excel file.